Hans5958/hyper-flexible-timer/README.md

 - Start, stop, and reset buttons.
 - Ability to add, remove, and run multiple timers
 - Changable time and title
-- Switching betwwen counting up and counting down
+- Switching betwwen counting up (as a stopwatch) and counting down (as a timer)
-- Responsive interface (works on mobile, tablet, computer, etc)
+- A nice and responsive interface (works on mobile, tablet, computer, etc)
 <!-- - More to come! -->

 ### Instructions